rikgale/hfdl_install/README.md

 # hfdl_install
-Instructions for installing soapysdr (with RSP1a - RTL and Airspy to be added later) and dumphdfl.
+Instructions for installing soapysdr (with RSP1a + RTL.
+Airspy to be added later) and dumphdfl.
 Written for debian based systems.
 Tested on Raspberry Pi OS and Ubuntu.
 **Do not** plug in your SDR until instructed by the instructions below.
 (Incomplete at this time) Credit to Alex KD6VPH for putting this together.